We don’t support this browser anymore.

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-There was a 1% rise in loans driven by retail mortgages, and deposits were broadly flat.
-The group’s CET1 ratio, a key measure of financial strength, is 14.3% - well ahead of its target minimum of 13.0%.
+There was a 2% rise in both loans and deposits.
+The group’s CET1 ratio, a key measure of financial strength, is 14.2% - well ahead of its target minimum of 13.0%.

 Our view

-Things are ticking along nicely at Lloyds.
-Performance may not be a strong as last year, but fears that higher rates would cause trouble for borrowers haven’t come to pass.
+Markets have looked past a large provision set aside for potential motor finance charges, and rewarded shares on the day for strong underlying performance.
+Full year results put to bed fears that higher rates would cause trouble for borrowers.
 Instead, conditions look good, and Lloyds has seen a material rerating over 2024 as a result.

 Lloyds has a focus on traditional lending, so net interest margin (NIM - a measure of profitability in borrowing/lending) is key.
-There’s been a marginal decline over the first couple of quarters this year, but things look to have stabilised.
+There was a drop over the year, but trends improved in the final quarters and are expected to tick higher again into 2025.

 The flip side of the focus on traditional lending is higher exposure to potential loan defaults.
 For now, UK borrowers are remaining resilient to pressures, and Lloyds has one of the higher-quality asset portfolios.
 But this remains a risk to monitor.